 For example, a florist in Stuart Florida would likely want to show up for a search query such as ‘florist in Stuart Florida’.

-Think about the terms that have to do with your brand, or that describe your product or service.
+Think about the terms that have to do with your brand, or that describes your product or service.
 There are all kinds of tools available as well for helping you complete keyword research.

 Once you have completed your keyword research, you’ll have a list of keyword terms you can bid on as a part of your PPC campaign.